KubeRocketCI/docs/versioned_docs/version-3.10/user-guide/marketplace.md

 ![Item details](../assets/user-guide/marketplace/kuberocketci-portal-marketplace-item-details.png "Item details")

 The details window shows supplemental information, such as item's author, keywords, release version and the link to the repository it is located in.
 The window also contains the **Create from template** button that allows users to create the component by the chosen template.
-The procedure of creating new components is described in the [Add Component via Marketplace](add-marketplace.md) page.
+The procedure of creating new components is described in the [Create Component via Marketplace](add-marketplace.md) page.

 ## Related Articles